winglang/docsite/blog/2023-09-25-constructs-api-design.md

 });
 ```

-But as we saw in the introduction, it's also possible to for methods to change a construct's properties.
+But as we saw in the introduction, it's also possible for methods to change a construct's properties.
 For example, we could add a method that changes the flower's color:

 ```js